Area of Law: Employment Law

 Employment Insurance benefits

 A criminal record will appear on an employment police check and will affect your ability to get or keep a job.
-To erase your criminal record, call toll-free 1-888-808-3628 or learn more at Pardon Partners.
+To erase your criminal record, learn more at Pardon Partners.
 It’s easier than you think.

 If you are involved in an employment dispute and require legal advice and assistance, contact our preferred paralegals Nicola (Nick) Giannantonio Legal Services.